opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/grok.md

 ## Overview

-Takes unstructured data and utilizes pattern matching to structure and extract important keys and make data more structured and queryable.
+The `grok` processor takes unstructured data and utilizes pattern matching to structure and extract important keys.
+It also makes data more structured and queryable.

 Option | Required | Type | Description
 :--- | :--- | :--- | :---